 Comes to instant use when you accidentally get your hands dirty or when you drown in your own sweat when hastily climbing up a terrain.
 Situate them in one accessible part of the luggage, like in the side pockets.

 There is a sense of accomplishment that you observe when you come back home after a successful solo trip.
 You got things to tell your mom as to how you’ve grown up and can be on your own.
 Boosts your confidence and the repertoire of your knowledge enlarges a lot.
-We hope we have covered all necessary points and if you think we have missed on something, we’ll be happy to acknowledge that.
-Please write your add-ons in the comment box below and spread the word.
+I hope we have covered all necessary points and if you think I missed on something, do write your add-ons in the comment box below.
 Keep travelling!